FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/generate_usage_report.md

 <em>(object)</em></li>
 </ul></li>
 </ul>         </td>
          <td><p>Collection of daily metrics related to the product.
-With <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> it contains the active users and information about the file transfers performed within the day.<br />
+With {{< SecureTransport/securetransportname  >}} it contains the active users and information about the file transfers performed within the day.<br />
 </p>         </td>
       </tr>
       <tr>